dudebowski/stunning-carnival/readme.md

     - fixed creation big decimal

 7. Create postman integration test
-    -A bug je in repo
+    - A bug in repo

+8. Create client project and clientcontroller

+9. Add domain classes
+     - No unit tests since I wanted to implement the API call to expenses (I know bad idea)
+     - Added repository with hard code data
+     - Connected the service
+     - No unit tests since I wanted to implement the API call to expenses (I know bad idea)

+10. Call to expenses
+## Quircks
-    //required json property is not working
+  - looks like required json property is not working
-    //2021-23-23T18:25:43.511Z is an acceptable date
+  - 2021-23-23T18:25:43.511Z is an acceptable date